-Magic schools remained mostly the same, with only one major change.
+Magic schools remained mostly the same, with only one significant change.
 Dark and light magic are now mutually exclusive: the magic which you will be able to master depends on whom you would choose to support in the endgame.

 Might & Magic VII had its own card mini-game sixteen years before the Witcher‘s Gwent.
 Just solve some early sidequest, find a deck of cards, and on you go: every Antagarich’s tavern will gladly host a game of Acromage for you.

 There was a need for a new revolution in the series.
-Unfortunately, the future attempts at innovating the Might & Magic formula wouldn’t turn out as successful, as in the past.
+Unfortunately, the future attempts at innovating the Might & Magic formula wouldn’t turn out as successful as in the past.

 Might & Magic VIII: Day of the Destroyer

-Might & Magic VIII was released in March, 2000 and the grievous truth became unhidden: something is rotten in the world of Enroth.
+Might & Magic VIII was released in March 2000, and the grievous truth became unhidden: something is rotten in the world of Enroth.
 The praise of yesteryear didn’t repeat itself, and the game received mostly average scores.
 Let’s see what went wrong here.

 If the game took a step back plotwise, it remained standstill regarding the graphics.
-Same sprite figures, same poor textures, same low polygonal forts and mountains, same very limited draw distance.
+Same sprite figures, same poor textures, same low polygonal forts and mountains, same minimal draw distance.
 Mind you, that Might & Magic VIII was released the same year as Deus Ex.
 So all the beating the game took for its looks from the critics was rightly deserved.

 The character class system is all over the place here.
-There are eight classes overall: knight, cleric, necromancer, dark elf, vampire, troll, minotaur and dragon.
+There are eight classes overall: knight, cleric, necromancer, dark elf, vampire, troll, minotaur, and dragon.
 Refreshing, eh?
-Your main character may be anything but a dragon, and there is a reason for that: dragons are unmeasurably powerful, so the game tries to challenge you at least at the beginning, until you have the chance to hire one of those flying lizards.
+Your main character may be anything but a dragon, and there is a reason for that: dragons are unmeasurably powerful, so the game tries to challenge you at least at the beginning until you have the chance to hire one of those flying lizards.